-This article was last updated Apr 25, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 25, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Flying a long-haul flight in economy class isn’t fun, so if you have the miles to upgrade to a premium cabin, you should always explore that option to make your trip more comfortable.
 Hong Kong-based Cathay Pacific has some of the most coveted first, business and premium economy products out there.
 While upgrading isn’t cheap, it’s a good value compared with paying full business class fares, especially if you’re traveling regularly and crave a more enjoyable experience.